Find Cheap Homeowners Insurance Quotes in Your Area

 - Appliances and personal property: Appliances, such as your refrigerator and washing machine, are generally covered unless they're kept in your basement.
 The same applies to personal items, including clothing, electronics and furniture.

-- Foundation and support structures: Staircases are covered so long as they're built into your house.
+- Foundation and support structures: Staircases are covered, as long as they're built into your house.

 - Detached garage: A maximum of 10% of your policy's dwelling coverage can be applied to a detached garage.

-A federal flood insurance policy has many exclusions though, so you may not receive the full payment expected if you're not familiar with them.
+A federal flood insurance policy has many exclusions, so you may not receive the full payment you expect if you're not familiar with them.
 Here are some common reasons an NFIP flood insurance policy would not cover damage:

 - The damage can be attributed to earth movement, such as a sinkhole or landslide, even if the earth movement could be traced to flooding.

 - Damage occurred to the basement or property contained within it.

-- In some cases, flooding damage from sewer backup wouldn't be covered.
+- In some cases, flood damage from a sewer backup wouldn't be covered.

 - The flood damage was done to your vehicle.
-You would need comprehensive auto insurance in order to cover this situation.
+You would need comprehensive auto insurance in this situation.

 - If you lost income or temporarily had to relocate due to flood damage, these additional costs would not be covered.

 - Certain detached property features wouldn't be covered by flood insurance.
 These include property such as plants, decks, patios, fences and walkways.

 Cost of flood insurance in Texas

 The average cost of flood insurance in Texas is $634 per year for policies purchased through the NFIP, but rates may vary significantly.
 Depending on several factors — where your house is located, how it's built, the property's elevation and how often you occupy the home — flood insurance rates can range from just $65 to more than $10,000.
 In the largest cities in Texas, premiums range from $479 to $1,165 per year.

 For example, each NFIP flood insurance policy has an annual surcharge, typically $25.
 However, the surcharge increases to $250 if your house is used as a rental property or you occupy it less than 50% of the year.